What steps a person should take to prepare for divorce depends on the person’s individual situation and the person’s relationship…

 This is not to say that every divorce lawyer who charges for a consultation will give you great advice.
 But, in general, you get what you pay for.
 You should not shy away from an attorney because they charge for consults.
 In fact, we would suggest that you shy away from attorneys who give free consults.
 More often than not, these will be a waste of your time.

-2. Arrange for several consultations.
+2. Arrange for several consultations with Pennsylvania divorce lawyers.

 We would also recommend that you visit more than one divorce lawyer, and go through several consultations.
 You may end up spending close to $1,000 on consults.
 But selecting the wrong attorney can cost you many, many times that amount in either attorney fees (due to excessive billing) or as the result of poor judgment or case preparation.
 You will get a good idea of the attorney’s style and knowledge of divorce law on the basis of the consultation alone.